Minute Maid: History

-In 1945, the National Research Corporation (NRC) of Boston, Massachusetts, developed a method of dehydrating medical products for use in the U.S. war effort.
-The US Army wanted to extend this process to nutritious food, so NRC created a new subsidiary, the Florida Foods Corporation.
-Led by John M. Fox, Florida Foods Corporation won a government contract worth $750,000 for 500,000 lb (227,000 kg) of powdered orange juice for the war.
+In 1944, the National Research Corporation (NRC) of Boston, Massachusetts, developed a method of dehydrating medical products for use in the U.S. war effort.
+The US Army wanted to extend this process to nutritious food, so NRC created a new subsidiary, Vacuum Foods Corporation.
+Led by John M. Fox, the firm won a government contract worth $750,000 for 500,000 lb (227,000 kg) of powdered orange juice for the war.
 The war ended and the contract was canceled before the factory could be built, but with investment, the company moved forward with a product.

 Rather than selling powder to the public market, the company decided to create frozen orange juice concentrate, using a process that eliminated 80 percent of the water in orange juice.
-A Boston marketing firm H. A. Loudon Advertising came up with the name Minute Maid, implying the juice was quick and easy to prepare.
+Boston marketing firm H. A. Loudon Advertising came up with the name Minute Maid, implying the juice was quick and easy to prepare.

-The first shipment took place in April 1946.
-The same month, the company was renamed Vacuum Foods Corporation.
+The first shipment took place on April 30, 1946.
 With limited funds for advertising, Fox himself went door to door giving free samples, until demand skyrocketed.
-In October 1948, TIME magazine announced that entertainer Bing Crosby was to employ a 5-day a week radio show to promote Minute Maid.
-The magazine article gave further details: "Minute Maid (retail price: 29¢ a pint and a half) got into the field first in 1945, at a new $2,300,000 plant in Plymouth, Fla.
+In October 1948, TIME magazine announced that entertainer Bing Crosby was to employ a five-day-a-week radio show to promote Minute Maid.
+The magazine article gave further details:

+Minute Maid (retail price: 29¢ a pint and a half) got into the field first in 1945, at a new $2,300,000 plant in Plymouth, Fla.
 With little cash to advertise, it lost $450,262 the first two years.
 Last year it finally turned the corner.
-Says Vacuum’s President John M. Fox: “Why, this orange juice thing is the wonder of the grocery world.
-Ask anybody.”
+Says Vacuum’s President John M. Fox: "Why, this orange juice thing is the wonder of the grocery world.
+Ask anybody."
 Anybody in the frozen food industry agreed—and Birds Eye, Snow Crop and others began to put out their own concentrate.
-Nevertheless, Vacuum’s sales increased so much that President Fox announced last week that the net profit for its last fiscal year was $179,865.
+Nevertheless, Vacuum's sales increased so much that President Fox announced last week that the net profit for its last fiscal year was $179,865.
 Demand is so great, said Fox, that Vacuum has had to allocate shipments and is thinking of setting up a California plant.
 The shortage temporarily takes some of the bloom off the Crosby deal.
 But Vacuum hopes to step up output enough to fill the new orders Crosby will bring in.
-And in the scramble for the new market, Vacuum figures that Crosby is just the Pied Piper needed to lure customers away from the old brand names."The Crosby radio show ran until October 1950 and the ability to purchase fresh-tasting orange juice at any time of year, far from where oranges are grown, proved popular, and led to the company's national success.
+And in the scramble for the new market, Vacuum figures that Crosby is just the Pied Piper needed to lure customers away from the old brand names.

+The Crosby radio show ran until October 1950 and the ability to purchase fresh-tasting orange juice at any time of year, far from where oranges are grown, proved popular, and led to the company's national success.